vctormb/grocerify/README.md

 After the first step, run the following commands in the root folder of the project to start the back-end:

-2. install prisma globally
+2. Command to install prisma globally
 ```
 npm install -g prisma
 ```

-3. you can choose the prisma demo server
+3. After running this third command, you can choose the prisma demo server
 ```
 prisma deploy
 ```

-4. generate the prisma client
+4. Command to generate the prisma client
 ```
 prisma generate
 ```

-5. start the project
+5. Start the project
 ```
 npm run start
 ```

 ## Running the Front End

-1. go to the client's folder
+1. Go to the client's folder
 ```
 cd client
 ```

-2. you can use NPM too
+2. Install the dependencies.
+You can use NPM too
 ```
 yarn install
 ```

-3. start the project
+3. Start the project
 ```
 yarn run start
 ```

-if you want to run the tests
+If you want to run the tests
 ```
 yarn test
 ```